Updated: September 2, 2023

 Please Note: Pricing is subject to change at any time without any notice.
 These are the prices as of September 2, 2023.

 The Metrorail also serves the National Archives at the Archives/Navy Memorial station.
 The station is located across the street from The National Archives.

 Do you need suggestions on places to have your reception or to go for breakfast after your ceremony at The National Archives?
-These are my top four breakfast location suggestions.
+These are my top three breakfast location suggestions.

 Old Ebbitt Grill

 675 15th Street NW